 The perfect Greek lamb stew recipe with orzo pasta (Greek lamb giouvetsi)!!
 Juicy and tender, melt-in-the-mouth lamb stew with a delicious, intense tomato-based sauce and traditional orzo pasta…The ideal dish for a Sunday family dinner of course together with moussaka, pastitsio and a delicious Greek Salad!

 Greek Lamb Giouvetsi (Lamb stew with orzo pasta) – A traditional Greek dish

 Lamb Giouvetsi (Greek Lamb stew with orzo pasta) is a centuries old dish that was traditionally served as a one-pot meal and in the old days it would have been baked in a home’s wood burning oven.
-The simplicity of its preparation reminds me of lamb kleftiko, this honey glazed lamb roast with lemon potatoes and of course these marinaded lamb chops (paidakia)!
+The simplicity of its preparation reminds me of lamb kleftiko, this honey glazed lamb roast with lemon potatoes and of course these marinated lamb chops (paidakia)!

 There were also many instances where a home did not have an oven but each village had at least one bakery supplying bread for the guaranteed demand of the villagers.
 It was quite common for a family to lug the day’s dish over to the bakery and have dish cooked in the baker’s oven… (See also Beef stew with orzo pasta)